INTBAU: Chapters

-The organization now has chapters (regional sub-groups) in Albania, Afghanistan, Australia, Bangladesh, Canada, China, Cuba, Cyprus, Czechia, Estonia, Ethiopia, Finland, Germany, India, Iran, Ireland, Italy, Malaysia, Montenegro, the Netherlands, New Zealand, Nigeria, Pakistan, the Philippines, Poland, Portugal, Romania, Russia, Spain, Sweden, Turkey and the USA.
+The organization now has chapters (regional sub-groups) in Albania, Afghanistan, Australia, Bangladesh, Canada, China, Costa Rica, Cuba, Cyprus, Czechia, Estonia, Ethiopia, Finland, Germany, India, Iran, Ireland, Italy, Malaysia, Mexico, Montenegro, the Netherlands, New Zealand, Nigeria, Pakistan, the Philippines, Poland, Portugal, Qatar, Romania, Russia, Serbia, Spain, Sweden, Turkey, Ukraine and the USA.
 Each chapter signs a "chapter agreement" - a kind of franchise document - with the College of Chapters, the central decision-making body of the international organization.
 Chapters are then free to undertake their own projects subject to an allocation of central office resources and time, approved by the College of Chapters.
 Projects are generally initiated by Chapters or members and resourced locally in line with the organization's overall environmental and social focus.

+Education

+INTBAU and its chapters are involved in the organization of a series of educational initiatives that promote traditional methods of designing and building, including:

 ICTP

 INTBAU operates the INTBAU College of Traditional Practitioners (ICTP), a peak peer-reviewed professional organization for architects, artists, academics and others working in traditional styles.
 Members must have produced at least 5 years of work of the "highest standard" and pass an entry examination by portfolio.
-There are currently 39 members of the ICTP.
+There are currently 50 members of the ICTP.